xding78/Sharing/glossary_draft.rst

 **Hashing** |br|
 Hashing is the procedure that a miner on a Proof-of-Work_ blockchain_ constantly repeats in order to find an eligible signature (aka a proof of work).
 In other words, it is the procedure of repeatedly inserting a random string of digits into a hashing formulae until finding a desirable output.

-.. _hash rate:
+.. _hashing functions:

-**Hash Rate** |br|
+.. _hashing function:

-A hash rate in blockchain and cryptocurrency operations is defined as the number of hash operations done in a given amount of time, or the speed of a miner's performance.
-The hash rate is an important factor in the logistics of cryptocurrency mining and blockchain operations, and something that is often evaluated and discussed in cryptocurrency communities.
+**Hashing Function**

-.. _Hard Fork:
+The hash function transforms the digital signature, then both the hash value and signature are sent to the receiver.
+The receiver uses the same hash function to generate the hash value and then compares it to that received with the message.
+If the hash values are the same, it is likely that the message was transmitted without errors.

-**Hard Fork** |br|
+.. _hashrate:

-is a type of fork that makes previously invalid transactions valid and needs all users to upgrade their clients.
-On July 21, 2016, the Hardfork that happened in public blockchains was Ethereum Hardfork.
-It has changed the Ethereum protocol; thus a second blockchain emerged known as Ethereum Classic (ETC) that supports old protocols of Ethereum. |br|
+**Hashrate** |br|
-*→ See also*: Fork_
+A hashrate in blockchain and cryptocurrency operations is defined as the number of hash operations done in a given amount of time, or the speed of a miner's performance.
+The hashrate_ is an important factor in the logistics of cryptocurrency mining and blockchain operations, and something that is often evaluated and discussed in cryptocurrency communities.

 .. _hot wallet: